solita/solita.github.com/_posts/2020-12-10-developer-survey-2020.md

 [![Editors](/img/developer-survey-2020/editors.png)](/img/developer-survey-2020/editors.png)

 A new question this year was regarding which IDEs or editors we use.
 Most people use several, perhaps based on what languages they are working with currently.
-Of course then there are also those who only use one and for example Emacs people wouldn't probably want to leave it for any task they need to do.
+Of course, then there are also those who only use one and for example Emacs people wouldn't probably want to leave it for any task they need to do.

 Most popular one was [**IntelliJ Idea**](https://www.jetbrains.com/idea/) and other IDEs based on it.
 Idea is definitely very popular for Java work. [**Cursive**](https://cursive-ide.com/) for Clojure and [**Android Studio**](https://developer.android.com/studio) for Android app development were much used too. [**Visual Studio Code**](https://code.visualstudio.com/) has gathered a huge following in a relatively short time.
 It's no surprise seeing our developers use it a lot too, considering that [StackOverflow survey in 2019 ](https://insights.stackoverflow.com/survey/2019#development-environments-and-tools) had VS Code as the most popular editor in 2019.